HarisMuhlisin/Hackthon/README.md

    - GR logs are preprocessed and aligned with the corresponding seismic traces.

 2. **Machine Learning Models:**
-   - **K-Nearest Neighbors (KNN):** A non-parametric algorithm used to predict GR values by identifying the nearest neighbors in seismic attribute space.
+   - **Random Forest Regressor:** A robust ensemble learning algorithm that combines multiple decision trees to improve predictive accuracy of GR logs.
-   - **Random Forest:** An ensemble method that combines multiple decision trees to make robust predictions of GR logs based on seismic attributes.
+   - **ExtraTree Regressor:** An extension of the decision tree model that uses randomized decisions at each node, enhancing model diversity and reducing overfitting.
-   - **Convolutional Neural Network (CNN):** A deep learning model designed to analyze seismic amplitude data in grid format, capturing spatial patterns to accurately forecast GR logs.
+   - **Hybrid CNN + LSTM:** A deep learning approach where CNN extracts spatial features from seismic amplitude data, and LSTM layers capture temporal dependencies to predict GR logs with higher accuracy.

 3. **Model Evaluation:**
-   - Each model's performance is evaluated using metrics Mean Squared Error (MSE), R2, MAE, RMSLE, and MAPE to compare their accuracy in predicting GR logs.
+   - The performance of each model is evaluated using metrics such as Mean Squared Error (MSE) to determine the most accurate method for predicting GR logs.

 ## Results

-Among the three machine learning methods, the CNN model demonstrated superior performance, achieving the lowest error rate according to evaluation metrics.
-This highlights the CNN's effectiveness in capturing the complex, spatial relationships within seismic data.
+The hybrid CNN + LSTM model demonstrated superior performance, achieving the lowest error rate according to evaluation metrics.
+This suggests that the combination of spatial feature extraction and temporal dependency modeling provides the best accuracy in predicting GR logs from seismic data.

 ## Conclusion